 The Product license can be reassigned to another computer or user, but not within 90 days of the last assignment, so long as there is no possibility of it being used by more than one person.
 However, in the event of a permanent hardware failure, it can be reassigned sooner.
-You may make one (1) backup copy of the Product.

-When using Remote Desktop technologies you may access and use the Product provided that only the primary user of the device hosting the remote desktop session accesses and uses the Product with a remote access device.
+When using Remote Desktop technologies You may access and use the Product provided that only the primary user of the device hosting the remote desktop session accesses and uses the Product with a remote access device.
 You are not permitted to use the Product on both the device hosting the remote desktop session and the access device at the same time.